Zend Framework 3 / Laminas Doctrine Authentication Module

 $ composer require krytenuk/doctrine-auth

 When updating to a newer version of doctrine-auth module you may need to alter your database schema in order for the new version to work.
-To do this simply run the cli commands below in both your development and production servers, please backup your databases before doing the update command.
+To do this simply run the cli commands below in both your development and production environments, please backup your databases before doing the update command.

 $ vendor/bin/doctrine-module orm:validate-schema